saqib-github-commits/JetpackComposeTabLayout/README.md

 # JetpackCompose TabLayout
-How to create tab layout in jetpack compose
+This Project shows, How to create tab layout in jetpack compose using jetpack Compose Foundation api

+- Jetpack Compose Foundation